jake-miles/rho-contracts-fork/README.md

 ### More Functionality

-All `rho-contract` function will automatically promote simple values to the corresponding contract when passed to a function that expects a contract.
+All `rho-contracts.js` functions will automatically promote simple values to the corresponding contract when passed to a function that expects a contract.
 This applies to arrays of one arguments, non-functions, and non-objects.
 Promoting these allows a simpler notation for contracts.
-However, automatically promoting object is too error prone, so to use the lighter notation in the presence of object contracts, call `toContract` explicitely, like this:
+However, automatically promoting objects is too error prone, so to use the lighter notation in the presence of object contracts, call `toContract` explicitly, like this:

 ```javascript
 cc.kidPark = toContract({